microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/examples/service_usage.md

 - Stanza which defines the `environments`.
 This controls where the application will be deployed to.
 It should match the environments configured in the infrastructure pipeline.
 In the example shown here, the environments deployed will depend on whether or not the build has been triggered from the `master` branch.
 This enables PR builds to deploy only to `devint`.
 - Stanza which defines the `serviceName`.
 This controls the name of the **Maven Service** being deployed.
 It should be unique for each Maven Service being deployed.

-The **Maven Service Pipeline** will need to be configured in Azure DevOps.
+The **Shared Maven Service Pipeline** will need to be configured in Azure DevOps.
 The instructions to do this can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-yaml-syntax).

 ### Step 2: Configure the Azure DevOps Variable Groups

-Variable groups are named in a way that allows the **Maven Service Pipeline** to infer rather or not the group belongs to a specific cloud provider and for which stage should the group be used for.
+Variable groups are named in a way that allows the **Shared Maven Service Pipeline** to infer rather or not the group belongs to a specific cloud provider and for which stage should the group be used for.
 The following table describes the variable groups required to support a service deployment:

 `Azure Common Secrets`